Tech-at-DU/d3-tutorial/20-stacked-bars/readme.md

 ]
 ```

-Each city is separate and has counrty as a property.
+Each city is separate and has country as a property.

 We need to arrange this like this: